recursivefaults/recursivefaults.github.io/_posts/2015-11-20-make-stand-ups-better.md

 ---

 I think most people in software are familiar with the daily stand-up meeting.
-Everyone literally stands up and then goes around the room answering three basic questions: "What did you do yesterday?", "What will you do today?", "What is blocking you?"
+Everyone literally stands up and then goes around the room answering three basic questions:

+1. What did you do yesterday?
+2. What will you do today?
+3. What is blocking you?

 This little ritual exists to cut back on larger, longer, more tedious status meetings.
 People tend to be very good at answering that first question.
 Most people remember and have a pretty solid idea of what they did the day before.
 They